hanchon-live/docs/_posts/2021-04-17-google-login-with-fastapi.md

   - If you are running `Windows`, you can set the env vars using `set` instead of `export`.

-# Create login route:
+# Create login route
-## Add a middleware to get the session information
+## Add a middleware to get the session information:
 We are going to add a session middleware in the `FastAPI` app, so AuthLib can get and use the request session.

 In the file: `run.py` we are going to add: